 #6: Use Facebook Live Consistently

 There’s no doubt that the Facebook Live platform is growing by leaps and bounds.
 It is being accepted by consumers and brands alike, and it will continue to drive big results when used effectively.
-Businesses of all sizes are now able to use Facebook Live to engage with their audience at a higher rate by telling relevant stories and increasing brand awareness in real-time.
+Businesses of all sizes are now able to go live to engage with their audience at a higher rate by telling relevant stories and increasing brand awareness in real-time.

 However, in order to truly take advantage of Facebook Live, it’s important that brands focus on the “now”.
 Because this is one platform that is focused on everything happening now, in the moment.
 If your brand is looking out to boost Facebook engagement the right way, then you need to get good at connecting with your fans by engaging with them on something current.